-John Gill, an English Baptist pastor in London in the 1700s, points out in his commentary of Luke 3:23 that since the focus is Jesus that only the word "of" should be in front of every name starting with Heli and on down the line until Adam and even then for God.
-And that is the way the text actually reads!
+John Gill, an English Baptist pastor in London in the 1700s, points out in his commentary of Luke 3:23 that since the focus is Jesus that only the word "of" should be in front of every name starting with Heli and on down the line until Adam and even then, for God.
+And that is the way the text reads!
 The word "son" could be left out since the reference is back to Jesus anyway and the word son was already mentioned: "being the son...".
-He says that the possessive use of "tou" is all pointing back to Jesus for all generations mentioned and even for when God is mentioned last in the string.
+He says that the possessive use of the article ($\tau o \tilde{v} - tou$) is all pointing back to Jesus for all generations mentioned and even for when God is mentioned last in the string.
 In that case, Jesus would be reaffirmed as the Son of God.
-Again, the only place tou (of) was not used was in front of Joseph meaning that only with him was there no blood kinship.
-The main point here is that the first tou (of) which is in front of Heli should be referring back to Jesus instead of Joseph.
-The phrase should go like this: "...Jesus...being the son (as was supposed of Joseph) of Heli...".
+Again, the only place ($\tau o \tilde{v} - tou$) was not used was in front of Joseph meaning that only with him was there no blood kinship.19 But the main point here is that the first ($\tau o \tilde{v} - tou$) which is in front of Heli should be referring to Jesus instead of Joseph.
+The phrase should go like this: "...Jesus...being the son (as was supposed of Joseph) of Eli...".
+And the "of" in front of Joseph in English is only there for clarity.
+In the Greek text the $(\tau o \tilde{v} - tou)$ is NOT there.
+So, the phrase could be the following: "...Jesus...being the son (as was supposed Joseph) of Eli...".
+But this makes less sense to us English speakers.
+The $(\tau o \tilde{v} - tou)$ meaning "of" in front of Joseph is missing for a reason.

 It has also been thought that the ancestry of the passage here in Luke 3 has complications being that of Jesus because Mary was not mentioned.
-But Mary was mentioned in chapter 1 that the child would be from the Holy Spirit.
+20 But Mary was mentioned in chapter 1 that the child would be from the Holy Spirit.
 The original text had no chapters or verses and was meant to be read together as a letter.
 So, because of context there was no need to mention Mary specifically in the list because she already had been earlier.
 And women were not normally mentioned in genealogical lists.
-Also the word son (huios in NT Greek) can mean son or descendant where the phrase starts by saying "...being the son (as was supposed of Joseph)...of Eli...".
-See Matt.
-1:20 where Joseph is called the son of David by the angel even though there were many generations between Joseph and David.
-Therefore Eli must be Mary's father with the scripture as a whole, focus, context and grammar all working together.
+Also, the word "son" ($vi\delta \varsigma$ - huios in NT Greek) can mean son or descendant where the phrase starts by saying "...being the son (as was supposed of Joseph) of Eli...".
+21 See Matt.
+1:20 where Joseph is called the